 As the editing develops

 One of the real joys for me in editing a film (like this one for The Koestler Trust) is in selecting the music for the edit.
-The many different artworks that are in the exhibition (featured in this film) are entries to the annual Koestler Awards.
-The Koestler Awards attract hundreds of musical entries (as well as thousands of visual and other art-forms).
-Each year, I listen to the vast majority of these new music tracks to select those which could be suitable for use for the films music tracks.
-Editing with music is a real passion of mine as is using the lyrics of a song.
-Music is a great tool to add pace, convey emotion and create depth to any story.
+The many artworks in the exhibition (featured in this film) are entries in the annual Koestler Awards.
+The Koestler Awards attract hundreds of musical entries (as well as thousands of visual and other art forms).
+Each year, I listen to the vast majority of these new tracks to select those that could be suitable for the film’s music.
+Editing with music is a real passion of mine, as is using a song’s lyrics.
+Music is a great tool for adding pace, conveying emotion, and creating depth to any story.

 Delivering the edit